MannLabs/scPortrait/docs/html/_sources/pages/pipeline/segmentation.rst.txt

 This segmentation workflow is built around the cellular segmentation algorithm `cellpose <https://cellpose.readthedocs.io/en/latest/>`_ .
 Cellpose is a deep neural network with a U-net style architecture that was trained on large datasets of microscopy images of cells.
 It provides very accurate out of the box segmentation models for both nuclei and cytosols but also allows you to fine-tune models using your own data.

-The SPARCSpy implementation of the cellpose segmenation algorithm allows you to perform both a nuclear and cytosolic segmentation and align the ``cellids`` between the two resulting masks.
+The scPortrait implementation of the cellpose segmenation algorithm allows you to perform both a nuclear and cytosolic segmentation and align the ``cellids`` between the two resulting masks.
 This means that the nucleus and the cytosol belonging to the same cell have the same ``cellids``.
 Furthermore, it performs some filtering steps to remove the masks from multi-nucleated cells or those with only a nuclear or cytosolic mask.
 This ensures that only cells which show a normal physiology are retained for further analysis.

 While this segmentation workflow is also capable of running on a CPU it is highly recommended to utilize a GPU for better performance.